Mangalore, Victoria

 Mangalore is a locality in the state of Victoria, Australia.
-The town is the Shire of Strathbogie local government area, and is 12km north of Seymour and two hours from Melbourne by road.
+The town is the Shire of Strathbogie local government area, and is 12km north of Seymour and one hour and 20 min from Melbourne CBD by road.
 It is accessible by the Goulburn Valley Highway and the Hume Highway.

 The area was named by Lieutenant Colonel Joseph Anderson, commandant of the penal colony on Norfolk Island, who took up 85,000 acre of land in the area in 1838.
 He called the property after the Indian military station, Mangalore, commanded by his brother, General John Anderson.

 Mangalore used to be served by the Mangalore railway station, which was situated where the line to Shepparton branched from the North East line to Albury.
 The station was closed in the early 1980s, and the junction was moved back to Seymour in 1989.
 During World War II, an airfield was built in the area, which has since been upgraded to accommodate international aircraft in case Melbourne Airport is unavailable.